Skip to content

 Ablation Study

-Configuration AUC↑ Final Cov.↑ Notes
+Configuration AUC↑ Final Cov.↑ Description

-\(N_b=1, N_d=1\) (Greedy) ~0.66 ~0.83 Degenerates to NBV; still outperforms MACARONS
+\(N_b=1, N_d=1\) (Greedy) ~0.66 ~0.83 Degenerates to NBV, still outperforms MACARONS

 \(N_b=10, N_d=10\) (Full) 0.721 0.919 +6.3% AUC, +9.3% Coverage

-Fine-tuned occupancy model 0.646 0.893 Fine-tuning yields no clear benefit
+Fine-tuned Occupancy 0.646 0.893 Fine-tuning provides no significant gain

 Key Findings